Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Microsoft\WindowsNT\CurrentVersion\Winlogon:ScreenSaverGracePeriod
 ```

-## 3.5.13 - Ensure 'MSS: (WarningLevel) Percentage threshold for the security event log at which the system will generate a warning' is set to 'Enabled: 90% or less'
+## 3.5.13 - 'MSS: (WarningLevel) Percentage threshold for the security event log at which the system will generate a warning' is set to 'Enabled: 90% or less'

 >[!NOTE]
 >This setting can generate a security audit in the Security event log when the log reaches